yxu1183/Concurrency/README.md

 Prallel Programming to help professor schedule his office hours for two different classes- class A and B.

 ## Funtionality
-* Use of multiple threads and parallel programming to impose several restrictions in office hours:
+* Use of multiple threads and parallel programming to impose several restrictions in office hours.
 * No more than 3 students are allowed to simultaneously enter the professor's office.
 * If students from class A are in the office, no students from class B are allowed to enter, and the other way around.
 * Professor takes break after helping 10 students in a row.
 * Professor will answer questions to atmost 5 consecutive students from a single class.
 * If there is no student in the office and professor is not taking break, students should not be forced to wait.
-* Code does not deadlock.
+* Code should not deadlock.
 * Total students arriving to the office is read in from the file with three columns.
 * First column is the number specifying whether the student is from class A(1) or B(2).
 * Second column is the time between the arrival of a student and the previous student.